kiadwa/Predicting_Glioblastoma_Recurrence_MRI/README.md

 #### Usage

 The main function is in `main.py`, and to run the code over all the patients, one must run
 ```
 python main.py
 ```
 from within the code folder.
 Once the script is done, each patient will have their results stored within their respective subfolder.

+### Jupyter notebook workflow

+If you prefer an interactive environment, the repository now includes `notebooks/Glioblastoma_Recurrence_Notebook.ipynb`.
+The notebook mirrors the `main.py` pipeline while pinning the dependencies to an up-to-date stack that has been validated with the current code.
+Open it in JupyterLab, VS Code, or Google Colab to:

+* install a modern environment in one click,
+* trigger feature extraction and inference for all available patients, and
+* inspect the generated recurrence maps directly from the notebook UI.

+Make sure to place the pre-trained `model.pkl` file in the project root before running the inference cells.